The growth and use of video calling apps, over the last few years, has been phenomenal.

 - Your device’s storage

-Please agree to all of these.
+Please agree to these.

 App installed and signed up for an account